simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

     print('**** Table: nat')
     os.system('iptables -t nat -L POSTROUTING -v') elif sys.argv[1] == 'add-log':
     # Are all routing-rules there?
 Does the NAT-ing work?
 Is the marking even enabled???
+Add logging hooks to log into "dmesg".
+    # Only use this if you REALLY need it - otherwise try "status" FIRST!
     for policyId in range(0, len(config.keys())):
         srcPrefix = list(config.keys())[policyId]
         dstInterface, _ = config[list(config.keys())[policyId]]